thenoviceoof/flyer-generator/README.md

  * Sign up for a dotcloud account
  * Install the dotcloud client side CLI
  * Register your API key with your client
+ * Find a copy of libXrender.so.1 for linux - under Ubuntu 11.04, this sits under

+    /usr/lib/x86_64-linux-gnu/libXrender.so.1

+   Copy it here, so that wkhtmltopdf actually runs under dotcloud

  * Then, do this:

     dotcloud push --all flyergen .